Parentification

 Parentification is a widely recognized psychological and relational dynamic.

 This perspective does not replace therapy, trauma treatment, psychological care, or medical support.
+It adds a systemic perspective to other ways of understanding and working with these experiences.

 About the Author